Irevle/rust-simple-calculator/README.md

 # simple-calculator
 This is a simple calculator that I make in Rust.
 It takes two numbers and an operand and it will give you the result.
 It can do addition, substraction, multiplication, and raise to a power.

-<sub>I just remembered that explaining the code using comments is actually a good idea.
+<sub>I just remembered that explaining the code using comments is actually a good practice to do.
 Silly me.</sub>

 ## Installation
 1. Clone this repo.